Fred and George Weasley

-Fred and George Weasley are fictional characters in the Harry Potter book series written by J. K. Rowling.
-The characters are the identical twin brothers of the Weasley family, making them the older brothers to Ron and Ginny and friends of Harry Potter.
-They are initial members of Dumbledore's Army later joining the Order of the Phoenix after their departure from Hogwarts.
-They are also the founders of Weasleys' Wizard Wheezes in Diagon Alley, a shop they opened post-graduation to sell their mischievous pranks.
-The twins were played by identical twin brothers James and Oliver Phelps in the film adaptations of the books.
+Fred and George Weasley are characters in the Harry Potter series of novels by J. K. Rowling.
+They are identical twin brothers of the Weasley family, which also includes Ron Weasley and Ginny Weasley.
+Fred and George are friends of Harry Potter, members of the Order of the Phoenix, and founders of the joke shop Weasleys' Wizard Wheezes.
+They are portrayed by the identical twins James and Oliver Phelps in the Harry Potter films.